krutikawankhede/PersoniaAssignment/README.md

 As a HR you will have all the access to add the admin to the database
 # Add employee API:
-This Api will be avaible only with the admin cris and before using personia service she needs to register herslef with personia using below api
+This Api will be available only with the admin cris and before using personia service she needs to register herslef with personia using below api

-    POST API : localhost:8080/addEmployee
+    POST API : localhost:8080/admin/addEmployee
     Accepts json : {
         "username":"cris",
         "password":"cris"